prashanta065/site/README.md

+# HackClub Butwal - Coming Soon

+This project is the placeholder for the official Hack Club Butwal website.
+Stay tuned for updates!

+---
 # Hack Club Theme Starter

 A sample [Next.js] project for getting started with [MDX], [Theme UI], & [Hack Club Theme].